 Migraines are common.
 And whether they happen intermittently or chronically, they are a pain—literally.
 They promote varied pains throughout the head and neck alongside other symptoms.
 If you have ever experienced one, then you know the discomfort they may cause.
 Individuals often seek the root cause to effectively treat them.
 Treating the source may reduce symptoms.
-Though causes vary, could nutrient deficiency promote chronic migraine symptoms?
+Though causes vary, could nutrient deficiency promote migraine symptoms?

 What Are Migraines?

 Migraines are a common neurological ailment.
 They are a primary headache that may range in pain severity.
 The pain is often described as a throbbing, pulsing pain isolated to one side of the head.
 Their duration varies—lasting hours to days.
 Other symptoms that may occur during an episode include the following:

 - Light sensitivity

 Migraine experiences are unique to each individual experiencing them.
 Headache severity, additional symptoms and duration vary by person.
 Though experiences vary, they are universally frustrating to all those affected.

 Who Do Migraines Effect?

 Today, nearly twelve percent of American adults experience migraines.
 Though they do effect both genders, migraines are three times more common in females—males (6%) females (18%).
 They may have a genetic component.
 So, if your mom or dad suffers from migraines, you have a greater chance of experiencing them yourself.